ntnu-rgb/extract-icon-py/README.md

 # pefile-extract-icon #
-This is a fork of [extract-icon-py](https://github.com/firodj/extract-icon-py/) that includes various improvements such as supporting Python 3 and easier extraction of icons that a Windows system would normally display.
+This is a fork of [extract-icon-py](https://github.com/firodj/extract-icon-py/) that includes various improvements such migrating to Python 3, easier extraction of icons that a Windows system would normally display and handling of exceptions that occur when parsing certain obfuscated PE files.

 ## Installing ##
 * ``git clone https://github.com/ntnu-rgb/pefile-extract-icon.git``
 * ``cd pefile-extract-icon``
-* ``pip3 install -r requirements.txt``
+* ``pip3 install --user -r requirements.txt``
 * ``python3 setup.py install``

+On some systems ``pip3`` have to be replaced with ``pip`` or ``python3 -m pip``.

 ## Usage ##
 ```